barriosai/ai_powered_creativity/README.md

    - Date
    - Calories (Breakfast, Lunch, Dinner, and Snacks)
    - Sleep Score
-   - Pee Times (for estimating hydration)
+   - P Times (for estimating hydration)
    - Health Score (calculated from hydration and sleep)

 ### Modules and Code Structure